 Even if your budget will allow you to really go all-out on a serious liquid cooling solutions, if you have a smaller PC case, you’ll likely not have enough space.
 That’s where something like the Corsair Hydro H5 SF comes into play.
-Even on the smallest PC cases, you should able to use this CPU cooler to keep your CPU chilled, even if you have some beastly overclocks going on.
-And, because it’s a closed loop, you don’t even need to worry about maintenance.
+Even on the smallest PC cases, you’re able to use this CPU cooler to keep your CPU chilled, even if you have some beastly overclocks happening.
+Plus, because it’s a closed loop, you don’t even need to worry about maintenance.
 Set it up, and let it do its thing – you won’t be disappointed.

 Best fanless CPU cooler